OER Toolkit – Curation

 Organize & Share

 There are many ways to share OER.
-You may want to forward your OER to colleagues via email, or share it within your local learning management system (LMS).
-Below are tools and information to help you in describing, organizing, and assigning a license to your OER to enable subsequent use of your OER by others, within and beyond your school district.
+Resources can be forwarded to colleagues via email, shared within a local learning management system (LMS) or shared via online sites specifically designed to accommodate OER.
+Below are tools and information to help in organizing and assigning a license to OER allowing for subsequent use of OER by others, within and beyond a school district.